UCD crest Ecological Modelling logo

 Modelling major vectors of barley yellow dwarf virus in current and future climate scenarios

-People: One postdoc, Stephen Byrne (Teagasc), Louise McNamara (Teagasc), Jon Yearsley (UCD)
+People: Blake Corrigan, Stephen Byrne (Teagasc), Louise McNamara (Teagasc), Jon Yearsley (UCD)

 Project description